pohsu/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 It is more like an iterative process.
 I first choose `HSV` as I thought saturation channel could be a good feature map separating cars and noncars.
 So I implemented the pipeline and tested with the video.
 The results were not very satisfactory, so I was then curious about how other color spaces perform.
-After some iterations, I discovered that the `YUV` colorspace seems to be robust against noise so I finally decided to settle on this choice.
+After some iterations, I discovered that the `YUV` color-space seems to be robust against noise so I finally decided to settle on this choice.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).